 Every time you think you’re done with something, change the font, print it out and read it again.

-This is a trick I like to use when I’m fairly far into my revision process, but I’ve found it helps with anything that’s getting you stuck.
+This is a novel revision tip I like to use when I’m fairly far into my revision process, but I’ve found it helps with anything that’s getting you stuck.
 When you change the font, you’re more likely to slow down and read it more carefully, since your eyes aren’t as used to how the words look on the page or screen.
 Glaring errors and things that don’t sound right tend to stand out much more.

 Some writers like to read a page bottom to top for much the same effect.
 That gives me a headache, so I just change the font.
 I like to go from Times New Roman to Courier New or, if I’m feeling extra frisky, Arial.

 I’m surprised no one ever commented on this.
 This nifty trick helped me eliminate some awkward phrases and find some typos.
-I’m going to go try it on my query letter before I enter your contest
+I’m going to go try it on my query letter before I enter your contest 🙂

 This is a fantastic tip.
 I’m trawling through your posts backwards (which seems appropriate, after reading this post!) because I can’t seem to work out any other way to do it.
 Is there somewhere your posts are listed with the titles?
 Perhaps I’m just being a tech doughnut, but I can’t see a site map anywhere.